paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2010-01-29-melbourne.md

 title: Magical Melbourne
 series: australasia_2009
 date: '2010-01-29 23:42:47 +0000'
-excerpt: After two and a half weeks exploring various cities, it was finally on to Melbourne, and the final stop on my short tour of Australasia.
+excerpt: After two and a half weeks exploring various cities, it was finally on to Melbourne, the final stop on my short tour of Australasia.
 image:
   src: 2010/01/melbourne_royal_exhibition_building.jpg
   caption: Royal Exhibition Building, Melbourne